nasa/cumulus/docs/external-contributions/external-contributions.md

 ## Distribution

-[The ASF Thin Egress App](https://github.com/asfadmin/thin-egress-app#welcome-to-tea---the-thin-egress-app) is a key component of Cumulus distribution.
-TEA can be deployed [with Cumulus](../deployment/thin_egress_app) or as part of other applications distribution data.
+[The ASF Thin Egress App](https://github.com/asfadmin/thin-egress-app#welcome-to-tea---the-thin-egress-app) is used by Cumulus for distribution.
+TEA can be deployed [with Cumulus](../deployment/thin_egress_app) or as part of other applications to distribute data.

 ## Workflow Tasks